 If you are new to Sexaholics Anonymous, without a doubt you will have questions.
 Here are the most frequently asked questions.
 If you have another, please contact us and ask away!

 Sexaholics Anonymous is a relatively new Twelve Step fellowship.
+SA received permission from Alcoholics Anonymous to use its Twelve Steps and Twelve Traditions in 1979.
 The first regular Sexaholics Anonymous meeting was started in 1981 in the USA.
-In 1997 there are c.1200 SA groups in twelve countries around the world.
-Sexaholics Anonymous came to the UK in 1991 and there are now several groups of recovering sex addicts throughout the country.
+By 1997 there were 1200 SA groups in twelve countries around the world.
+There are now active Sexaholics Anonymous fellowships in 59 countries worldwide.

 We can only speak for ourselves.
 The specialized nature of Sexaholics Anonymous can best be understood in terms of what we call the sexaholic.
 The sexaholic has taken himself or herself out of the whole context of what is right or wrong.
 He or she has lost control, no longer has the power of choice, and is not free to stop.
 Lust has become an addiction.
 Our situation is like that of the alcoholic who can no longer tolerate alcohol and must stop drinking altogether but is hooked and cannot stop.
 So it is with the sexaholic, or sex drunk, who can no longer tolerate lust but cannot stop.